nitin-996/react/README.md

 - don't use array index as keys bcz it degrade the react performance.

-- The React Outlet component acts as a designated area within a parent route where child routes can be rendered.
-It essentially creates a placeholder for the content of child routes to be injected into the parent route's layout.

 - [react loader](https://reactrouter.com/en/main/route/loader)
 - when you want to take data from local storage convert it into json and when u are saving data in local storage store it as string bcz it store data in string data type.means you have to parse in json when try to get and parse it in string when trying to store it.